ACADEMIC PROFILES

 DisProt in 2022: Improved quality and accessibility of protein intrinsic disorder annotation Journal Article

-In: Nucleic Acids Research, vol. 50, no. D1, pp. D480 – D487, 2022, ISSN: 03051048, (Cited by: 110; All Open Access, Gold Open Access).
+In: Nucleic Acids Research, vol. 50, no. D1, pp. D480-D487, 2022, (Cited by: 117; Open Access).

 title = {DisProt in 2022: Improved quality and accessibility of protein intrinsic disorder annotation},

-author = { Federica Quaglia and Bálint Meszáros and Edoardo Salladini and András Hatos and Rita Pancsa and Lucía B. Chemes and Mátyás Pajkos and Tamas Lazar and Samuel Peña-Díaz and Jaime Santos and Veronika Ács and Nazanin Farahi and Erzsebet Fichó and Maria Cristina Aspromonte and Claudio Bassot and Anastasia Chasapi and Norman E. Davey and Radoslav Davidović and Laszlo Dobson and Arne Elofsson and Gábor Erdos and Pascale Gaudet and Michelle Giglio and Juliana Glavina and Javier Iserte and Valentín Iglesias and Zsófia Kálmán and Matteo Lambrughi and Emanuela Leonardi and Sonia Longhi and Sandra Macedo-Ribeiro and Emiliano Maiani and Julia Marchetti and Cristina Marino-Buslje and Attila Meszáros and Alexander Miguel Monzon and Giovanni Minervini and Suvarna Nadendla and Juliet F. Nilsson and Marian Novotný and Christos A. Ouzounis and Nicolás Palopoli and Elena Papaleo and Pedro Jose Barbosa Pereira and Gabriele Pozzati and Vasilis J. Promponas and Jordi Pujols and Alma Carolina Sanchez Rocha and Martin Salas and Luciana Rodriguez Sawicki and Eva Schad and Aditi Shenoy and Tamás Szaniszló and Konstantinos D. Tsirigos and Nevena Veljkovic and Gustavo Parisi and Salvador Ventura and Zsuzsanna Dosztányi and Peter Tompa and Silvio C. E. Tosatto and Damiano Piovesan},
+author = {Federica Quaglia and Bálint Meszáros and Edoardo Salladini and András Hatos and Rita Pancsa and Lucía B. Chemes and Mátyás Pajkos and Tamas Lazar and Samuel Peña-Díaz and Jaime Santos and Veronika Ács and Nazanin Farahi and Erzsebet Fichó and Maria Cristina Aspromonte and Claudio Bassot and Anastasia Chasapi and Norman E. Davey and Radoslav Davidović and Laszlo Dobson and Arne Elofsson and Gábor Erdos and Pascale Gaudet and Michelle Giglio and Juliana Glavina and Javier Iserte and Valentín Iglesias and Zsófia Kálmán and Matteo Lambrughi and Emanuela Leonardi and Sonia Longhi and Sandra Macedo-Ribeiro and Emiliano Maiani and Julia Marchetti and Cristina Marino-Buslje and Attila Meszáros and Alexander Miguel Monzon and Giovanni Minervini and Suvarna Nadendla and Juliet F. Nilsson and Marian Novotný and Christos A. Ouzounis and Nicolás Palopoli and Elena Papaleo and Pedro Jose Barbosa Pereira and Gabriele Pozzati and Vasilis J. Promponas and Jordi Pujols and Alma Carolina Sanchez Rocha and Martin Salas and Luciana Rodriguez Sawicki and Eva Schad and Aditi Shenoy and Tamás Szaniszló and Konstantinos D. Tsirigos and Nevena Veljkovic and Gustavo Parisi and Salvador Ventura and Zsuzsanna Dosztányi and Peter Tompa and Silvio C. E. Tosatto and Damiano Piovesan},

-url = {https://www.scopus.com/inward/record.uri?eid=2-s2.0-85125157608&doi=10.1093%2fnar%2fgkab1082&partnerID=40&md5=270bf5618598238b9e614e8070e3723a},
+url = {https://www.scopus.com/record/display.uri?eid=2-s2.0-85125157608&origin=inward},

 doi = {10.1093/nar/gkab1082},